emeu17/framework2/README.md

 From Kmom02:

 Refactoring of code to include controllers.
-Yatzy game is not moved to Symfony (yet at least).
+New class Yatzy to play yatzy game on application.

 From Kmom03:

-Unit-testing of Dice classes
-can be found under folder *test*.
+Unit-testing of controller classes and Dice classes can be found under folder *test*.
 Can be performed running *make phpunit*.
 Result of test can be found in *build*-map -> coverage.
-Test of symfony controller classes has not been added as they will be more of functional than unit-tests and require more work to complete.